GSA-TTS/identity-handbook/_articles/mobile-local-development.md

 subcategory: "Setup"
 ---

 These instructions will configure your local copy of the identity-idp app to serve web pages over your local computer network &mdash; the wifi in your home or office.
+You can broadcast the app to a mobile phone or tablet.
+Both your mobile device and your development computer (your laptop) must be connected to the same wifi network.

-Both your mobile device and your development computer must be connected to the same wifi network.
-You will also need a USB cable.
+The instructions also include steps to view your Android phone's screen on your development computer.
+For this you will need a USB cable.

 ## Android